 Under certain circumstance, the ROD can be combined with the final EIS into a single document (23 CFR 771), eliminating the 30-day review public review period between the final EIS and ROD.
-To combine final EIS and ROD the final EIS cannot: 1.
-Make substantial changes to the proposed action that are relevant to the environmental or safety concerns.
-2. Have significant new circumstance or information relevant to environmental concerns that bear on the proposed action of the impact of the proposed action.
+To combine final EIS and ROD, the final EIS cannot: 1.
+Make substantial changes to the proposed action that are relevant to the environmental or safety concerns compared to the DEIS or 2.
+Have significant new circumstance or information relevant to environmental concerns that bear on the proposed action of the impact of the proposed action as compared to the DEIS.